Skip to main content

 When you seek a divorce or a relationship ends, your time with your child is of the utmost importance.
 Child custody, or parenting time as it is now called in Illinois, is one of the most worrisome parts of divorce.

-At Hurst, Robin & Kay, LLC, we work with individuals and families in the Chicago area to resolve legal issues that are child-related.
-We work with our clients to assist them in understanding the strengths and weaknesses of their particular case so that they are in a position to make decisions in the best interests of their family.
+At Hurst, Robin, Kay & Allen, LLC, we work with individuals and families in the Chicago area to resolve child-related legal issues.
+We work with our clients to help them understand the strengths and weaknesses of their case so they can make decisions in the best interests of their family.

 Contact Us For Representation In These Matters